herzog31/experience-manager-cloud-service.en/help/commerce-cloud/getting-started.md

 With this, you are ready to use AEM Commerce as a Cloud Service and can deploy your project via Cloud Manager.

+## Enable Staged Catalog Features (Optional) {#staging}

+>[!NOTE]
+>
+>This feature is only available with Magento Enterprise Edition or Magento Cloud.

+1. Login to Magento and create an integration token.
+See [Token-based authentication](https://devdocs.magento.com/guides/v2.4/get-started/authentication/gs-authentication-token.html#integration-tokens) for details.
+Make sure the integration token has *only* access to `Content -> Staging` resources.
+Copy the `Access Token` value.

+2. Set the `COMMERCE_AUTH_HEADER` secret variable in Cloud Manager:

+    ```bash
+    aio cloudmanager:set-environment-variables ENVIRONMENT_ID --secret COMMERCE_AUTH_HEADER "Authorization Bearer: <Access Token>"
+    ```

+    Please see the section above on how to configure the Adobe I/O CLI for Cloud Manager.

 ## 3rd party commerce integrations {#integrations}

 For 3rd party commerce integrations, an [API mapping layer](architecture/third-party.md) is needed to connect AEM Commerce as a Cloud Service and CIF Core Components with your commerce system.
 This API mapping layer is typically deployed on Adobe I/O Runtime.
 Contact your sales representative for available integrations and access to Adobe I/O Runtime.